aceinnolab/Inkycal/README.md

 ## Buy me a coffee please
 Yes please :).
 I do drink and like my coffee, especially when developing the inkycal software :)
-You can donate a coffee with this QR-code (Paypal):
+You can donate a coffee with this QR-code (PayPal):

 <p align="center">
         <img src="https://raw.githubusercontent.com/aceisace/Inkycal/development/Gallery/coffee.png" width=250>